uhasker/getting-things-done-in-next-js/src/chapter1/09-asynchronous-programming.md

 Basically a promise is a like an IOU document - it "promises" you that it is currently working on some long-running operation and that it will eventually get back to you with the result of that long-running operation.

 To give another metaphor, consider the process of ordering a hamburger at SyncMcBurgers.
-For simplicity (and improved metaphormaking) we will pretend that SyncMcBurgers only has one counter.
+For simplicity (and improved metaphormaking) we will pretend that SyncMcBurgers only has a single counter.

-In a perfect “synchronous” world, you would walk up, tell your order to the hardworking employee of the restaurant and then he would immediately create the hamburger right then and there.
+In a perfect “synchronous” world, you would walk up to the counter, tell your order to the hardworking employee of the restaurant and then he would immediately create the hamburger right then and there.
 However, unless SyncMcBurgers has rediscovered the ancient secret art of instant burgermaking using dark magic, the preparation of a hamburger does not happen immediately (it's a "long-running operation").

-Therefore, in reality the following process happen when you try to order something at SyncMcBurgers.
+Therefore, in reality the following process happens when you try to order something at SyncMcBurgers.
 You walk up to the counter and the employee takes your order (a hamburger) and starts preparing the hamburger right there at the counter in front of you.
 In the meantime, you have to wait at the counter until the hamburger is finished.